sbnguah/MedStatsBook/_book/Diagnostic-Tests.md

 ## Predictive value of a test
 ### Positive predictive value of a test
-The positive predictive value (ppv) of a test is defined as the proportion of individuals with a positive test result who have the disease.
+The positive predictive value (PPV) of a test is defined as the proportion of individuals with a positive test result who have the disease.
 This is a more useful measure compared to the sensitivity and specificity because it indicates how much weight one has to put on a positive test result when confronted with